PyLink/PyLink/README.md

 # PyLink

-PyLink is an IRC PseudoService written in Python that *might one day* be a replacement for the now defunct Janus.
+PyLink is an IRC PseudoService written in Python.

 ## Dependencies